alf-tool/try-alf/blog/2013-10-21-relations-as-first-class-citizen.md

 qry  = qry.where(qry[:city].eq(location))
 ```

-**Relations as First-Class Citizen** changes this to abstract from SQL and
+The **Relations as First-Class Citizen** paradigm changes this by abstracting
-expose true relations instead.
-In the example below, `suppliers` is a
+from SQL and exposing true relations instead.
+In the example below,
-relation, `restrict` is a relational operator and its invocation returns
+`suppliers` is a relation, `restrict` is a relational operator and its
-another relation.
+invocation returns another relation:

 ```try
 location = ... # from user input